Undergraduate Admission Requirements for U.S. Students

 - Having attained acceptable scores on a DeVry-administered English-language-proficiency exam**.

-**International applicants requiring an I-20 may not take DeVry-administered ESL tests.
+**International applicants requiring an I-20 form may not take DeVry-administered ESL tests.

 Home-schooled applicants and applicants who attended high schools not recognized by DeVry must provide either of the following: